 Do not get pulled away by your need to respond to a new email.
 Multi-tasking or frequent switching is a productivity killer.

 While working from home, the secret to success is to emphasize contact.
 Your team and boss need to know you are on hand and take WFH seriously.
 Instead of sending an email, consider calling your colleagues on video or talk with them about daily queries.
 Be sure that your organization has some kind of realtime chat solution like Hangouts or Slack.

 Managers can perform a regular performance evaluation of their teams and get adequate face time with them.
 If you are alone at home, you run the risk of social isolation.
 Participate in remote non-work related video hangouts with your team.

-Provide the needed technology, organize social interactions and discuss how they are coping with the situation.
+Provide the needed productivity technology, organize social interactions and discuss how they are coping with the situation.

 6. Block People

 In a WFH routine, the big obstacle is the presence of other people at home and even pets.

 Avoid distractions by agreeing with them on ground rules.
 Pretend you aren't at home while working.

 Do not engage in conversations, personal calls or housework.
 It is important to create boundaries.